kitoki/kitoki.github.io/_posts/book - C notes for professional.md

 char a3[3] = "abc"; /* a1 is char[3] holding {'a','b','c'}, missing the '\0' */
 ```

-String literals are not modifiable (and in fact may be placed in read-only memory such as .rodata).
-Attempting to alter their values results in undefined behaviour.
+String literals are `not modifiable` (and in fact may be placed in read-only memory such as .rodata).
+Attempting to alter their values results in `undefined behaviour`.

 ```c
 char* s = "foobar";